dotrey/gheist.de-pages/playground/readme.md

 # playground
-This is my personal playground, where I try out all the interesting / strange / stupid / whimsical ideas I pick up here and there.
+This is my personal playground, where I try out all the interesting, strange and whimsical ideas I pick up here and there.
 Some of them might work, others will fail.
 ====
 ## Kanjiland
 A game that helps learning kanji?
 This will take some time... [more](/playground/kanjiland/){arrow}